emilkloeden/pm-cookie-cutter/README.md

 # pm-cookie-cutter

-_pm-cookie-cutter_ or Poor man's cookie cutter is a single-file python script whose sole purpose is to help scaffold out a folder structure for creating python packages that can be installed using `pip`.
+_pm-cookie-cutter_ (Poor man's cookie cutter) is a single-file python script with the sole purpose to help scaffold out a folder structure for creating python packages that can be installed using `pip`.
 Perhaps humourously this project doesn't comply with the required file structure.

 # Installation